 By November 2018, they had designed several new Airspeeder models with 8 propellers, two on each corner of the aircraft.
 The new models for the Airspeeder are the MK2 for 2019, possibly a MK3 model and the MK4 is slated for 2020 and each of these new Airspeeders have 8 propellers each.
 As in the Mark 1, each of these new models are one (1) passenger eVTOL aircraft.

 Alauda is pioneering the future of racing motorsport.
 Come and watch us race flying cars.
 Anything that makes us go faster, fly higher, we want to compete.
 What better way to attract talent and disrupt technology than to make a sport of it?
 Alauda is pioneering the future of racing motorsport.
 Come and watch us race flying cars.

-A Mark II remote control two meter (excluding propellers) ¾ sub-scale model test flyer was flown June 23, 2018.
+A Mark II remote control 2 m (excluding propellers) model test flyer was flown June 23, 2018.
 At first, the Alauda company said it conducts much of its business in “stealth mode” but now, more information has become available since October 2018.

 - Airspeeder website